 Alibaba was founded in 1999 by former English teacher Jack Ma, who scraped together $80,000 from 80 investors to start an online marketplace for Chinese companies.
 He’s now the richest man in China, worth an estimated $22 billion.
 When Ma saw a need for an Internet search engine partner, he connected with Yahoo!
 Inc. co-founder Jerry Yang.
 Yahoo paid $1 billion for a 40 percent stake in Alibaba in 2005.
 Alibaba’s Taobao Marketplace, which links individual buyers and sellers, and Tmall.com, which connects retailers and consumers, offer everything from Alaska salmon to Boeing 747s.
 The company makes money from commissions on sales and through fees for memberships and other services.
 A large part of its growth has been fueled by mom-and-pop shops like those run by Liu Yuguo, a former farmer who has transformed his village in eastern China by taking its traditional yarn businesses online.
 More than 22 percent of Alibaba’s 7 million stores were based in villages and towns as of November, the company says.
 Alibaba aggressively defends its turf: When rival EBay made a foray into China in 2003, Alibaba countered by eliminating merchants’ fees on Taobao.
 Two years later, EBay closed its unprofitable China Web unit.

 The gigantic value the market placed on Alibaba when it went public speaks for the bullish view of its growth potential.
 Yet its sagging value in mid-2015 showed that some investors may be wary that Alibaba will suffer as China’s economic growth cools.
-The economy is forecast to expand 7.4 percent this year, which would be the slowest pace since 1990.
+Enthusiasm for Chinese internet companies waned broadly in early 2015.
 Some investors have reservations about Alibaba’s management in light of its proposed board and corporate structures.
-Listing in the U.S. may bring more scrutiny for potential infringements of intellectual property, although Alibaba has made an effort to crack down on sellers of counterfeit goods.
+Others worry about political risk, especially after the charges related to the selling of counterfeit goods.
 And increasing competition on Taobao and Tmall is squeezing profit margins for merchants like yarn-seller Liu.
 Alibaba is seeking to offset any slowdown in China by expanding more quickly overseas, including in the U.S. Ma has set a goal of getting 50 percent of the company’s revenue from beyond China.

 The Reference Shelf